sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

 -  What are the examples of “Open for extension Closed
    for modification” design principle in the “pal-tracker” project?

+## Challenge exercise

+- For now, TimeEntryControllerTest is a unit test code, which does not use Spring context (and for a good reason).
+Now suppose you want to take advantage of Spring context - maybe you want to read property files using Spring's @TestPropertySource, for example -, how can you change the TimeEntryController.test?
+  (Create a new file called TimeEntryController2.test and `@WebMvcTest` and `MockMvc`)

 ## Lab tips